top of page

 Everything stated has been defended, backed, and publicly maintained.

-What the Book Shows
+What the Evidence Record Shows

 The book does not present opinion.